pairingwg/bls_standard/minutes/spec-v1.md

     proof of posession)

 * To decide if we want separate ciphersuite strings for the signature scheme and hash-to-curve.
+Given that hash-to-curve is only used as an intermediate building, our motivating principle here is that only the final application (e.g. signatures or VRFs) should provide the ciphersuite string.

 ## Notes